 FastBridge Summer Overview

-Progress Monitoring:
+Progress Monitoring

-Preparing for Summer School Progress Monitoring in FastBridge
+Preparing for Summer School Progress Monitoring

-Staff Access to Students
+Summer School Staff Access to Students

-Teachers will need access to the students they serve for summer school in FastBridge, which can be handled a few different ways, depending on the summer school location and the level of access the district chooses for the teachers.
+Teachers will need access to the students they serve for summer school in FastBridge, which can be handled in a few different ways, depending on the summer school location and the level of access the district chooses for the teachers.
 Outlined below are a few of the most common setups used for staff access during summer school and what is entered in your student information system (SIS) for them.
-If you have any questions about options or have another idea and want to see if it will work, please contact help@fastbridge.org and we’ll be happy to think it through with you!
+If you have any questions about options or have another idea and want to see if it will work, please contact FastBridge Support and we’ll be happy to think it through with you!

 The easiest way to handle summer school access is to assign a Specialist role to the summer school teacher for the building(s) where the students normally attend.
 The teacher may then navigate to the student in their home building, access data and administer progress monitoring.